MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-I-Federal-Trade-Commission/subchapter-H-Rules-Regulations-Statements-Interpretations-Under-HartScottRodino-Antitrust-Improvements-Act-1976/part-801-Coverage-Rules/section-801.1.md

 ##### § 801.1 Definitions. #####

-Link to an amendment published at 88 FR 5750, Jan.
-30, 2023.

-When used in the act and these rules -
+When used in the act and these rules—

 (a)(1) *Person.* Except as provided in paragraphs (a) and (b) of § 801.12, the term *person* means an ultimate parent entity and all entities which it controls directly or indirectly.